Sensory evaluation. What is it?

 However few courses teach you how to taste wine and the scientific foundations to help you become a better taster.

-Wine sensory evaluation and wine appreciation do differ not only on semantic, but also on objectives.
+Wine sensory evaluation and wine appreciation do differ not only on semantics, but also on objectives.
 The former uses scientific methods to characterize wine attributes in an analytical way, the latter uses the taster technical knowledge as cues to grade the wine quality overall.

 Let's explore more.